How to Teach: Calculate Tip [Special Education Lesson]

 Further Practice Idea

-If you can, get them out to a sit-down restaurant!
+If you have time during the school year, get them out on a field trip to and enjoy some real worl application at a sit-down restaurant!
 May I suggest you grab this FREE resource (restaurant project)!

 Ultimate Goal of the Lesson Unit